itn-trust/itn-did-spec/README.md

 ![ITN_SDK](https://github.com/itn-trust/itn-did-spec/assets/18353464/6135b073-c085-41fd-8ea4-f80e64e0485d)

-One of the protocols is Identity Protocol provides methods to manage DIDs.
+The ITN SDK has an Identity Protocol provides methods to manage DIDs.
-One of the managers is DID Document Manager provide a set of functions to manage DID Documents.
+The ITN SDK has a DID Document Manager provide a set of functions to manage DID Documents.

 `Conirm with Umed & Andreas - here I am only providing necessary information related to DIDs & DID Document.
 Is that okay?`